-The way venetians painted evolved across time to get as close as possible to the athmosphere of Venice
+The way Venetians painted evolved across time to get as close as possible to the atmosphere of Venice

 What shaped the Venetian painting techniques the most, are the city itself and its economy.
 The atmosphere of Venice, a city on the water with a constant and pregnant humidity, paired with techniques and colors acquired from all over the known world thanks to the incredible trades network, influenced greatly the artistic works of Venetian painters.

-Traditional paints and ways of painting were progressively left out to explore better suited colours
+Traditional paints and ways of painting were progressively left out to explore better-suited colors

 Giovanni Bellini in particular, in 1460s-70s, combined the oil painting technique from Northern Europe with exotic pigments from the East.
 This new technique, which delivers fine gradations and stays translucent, soon replaced the use of tempera paint, which produced flat and opaque surfaces, less suited to the representation of the shiny and humid atmosphere of Venice.

-One colour was never enough to make a painting look like the real Venice
+One color was never enough to make a painting look like the real Venice

-Venetian painters would work by building up layer upon layer of oil paint, which would dry very slowly, giving time to the artist to blend colors together, achieving subtle gradations.
+Venetian painters would work by building up layer upon layer of oil paint, which would dry very slowly, giving time to the artist to blend colors, achieving subtle gradations.
 But there is an even bigger secret about the Venetian painters…